curl/curl/docs/cmdline-opts/parallel-max.md

 When asked to do parallel transfers, using --parallel, this option controls the maximum amount of transfers to do simultaneously.

-This option is global and does not need to be specified for each use of --next.

 The default is 50.
+300 is the largest supported value.